taotriad/BabySomnia/Dreamcatcher_specific_terminology_primer.md

 ![MongMongie](images/mongmongie.g.jpg) ![MongMongie (Extensions)](images/mongmongie_extension.g.jpg) ![MongMongie replacement head](images/mongmongie_extension.g.jpg)

+* **BabySomnia**: A new **InSomnia**.
+Can be used both self-referentially to signal that you'll need help, or as a group term when talking about newcomers.
+Never use it as a derogatory term.
 * **Cherry**: JiU's pomeranian.
 JiU's solo song [Cherry (Real Miracle)](https://www.youtube.com/watch?v=2L0q-nWS1xA) is about, and dedicated to, Cherry.
 * **Dal★Shabet [(Dal★Shabet Wiki)](https://dalshabet.fandom.com/wiki/Dalshabet_Wiki)**: Dreamcatcher & Minx' sunbaenims at Happyface